Eliminating cervical cancer in Canada

 Introducing organized cervical screening in the territories

 Northwest Territories will be piloting an organized cervical screening program using HPV self-screening as the primary test.
 This will be the first organized cervical screening program to roll out in the territories.
-About half of the population of Northwest Territories is First Nations, Inuit or Métis, and the majority (86%) live in smaller communities with multiple barriers to accessing screening.
+About half of the population of Northwest Territories is First Nations, Inuit or Métis, and the majority (86 per cent) live in smaller communities with multiple barriers to accessing screening.
 Currently, the onus is on individuals to request cervical screening from a primary care provider, which can lead to some people being missed.
 The creation of a culturally safe, organized cervical screening program will support territorial access to screening, build relationships and improve health outcomes across Northwest Territories, with HPV primary screening at the forefront.

 Cervical screening coverage and program status